Bothell police officer killed by friendly fire; prosecutors charge man accused of starting gunfight with murder

 King County prosecutors charged Washington with aggravated first-degree murder because Shoop was acting in his capacity as a police officer when he was killed.

 In Washington, the only possible punishment for aggravated first-degree murder is life in prison without the possibility of release.
-County prosecutors previously had the discretion to decide whether to seek the death penalty against someone charged with aggravated murder, but that is no longer an option since the state Supreme Court struck down the death penalty in 2018, with justices unanimously ruling it was imposed in an arbitrary and racially-biased manner.
+County prosecutors previously had the discretion to decide whether to seek the death penalty against someone charged with aggravated murder, but that is no longer an option since the state Supreme Court struck down the death penalty in 2018, with justices unanimously ruling it was imposed in an arbitrary and racially biased manner.

 According to the charges filed Friday: